Frequently Asked Dental Questions Waco

 Once the cause or causes of bruxism are determined, your dentist can develop a course of treatment.
 Treatment methods may include:

-• A plastic tooth guard to wear at night during sleep
+- A plastic mouthguard to wear at night during sleep

 Bruxism can cause serious pain and headaches, as well as dangerous wear on the teeth.
 In severe cases, restorative dentistry techniques such as inlays or porcelain crowns are needed to rebuild teeth damaged by bruxism.
 Therefore, it is crucial to seek treatment for bruxism early to avoid waking up with headaches or jaw pain.